miladmzdh/LMI/README.md

   - `nonPoiMaxDistance`: The maximum distance (in meters) for non-POI stops.
 This parameter sets the maximum influence of stops that are not points of interest in the localness score.
   - `second_place`: Optional.
 A tuple (X, Y) of the user's work location in the same Coordinate Reference System as the stop_points, or -1 if not applicable.
 This parameter allows for bi-centric analysis of mobility patterns.
   - `networkBufferAreaSize`: Optional.
 Buffer size (in meters) for the area of interest around stop points for network data download.
 Determines the spatial extent for downloading network and POI data.
+  - `POITypeList`: Optional.
+A list of strings specifying types of amenities to filter from OpenStreetMap data.
+If None, all POI types are considered.
+  - `pois`: Optional.
+A GeoDataFrame provided by the user containing custom POIs.
+Must contain geometry and amenity columns.

 ## Usage:
 1. **Input Preparation**: Prepare a GeoDataFrame of stop points.